 Q: How can I access the Department of Energy Weekly Retail On-Highway Diesel Prices Index?

 A: Here is the link to the EIA/DOE.
 This site is updated every Monday evening.

 Q: Why is there a fuel surcharge when the cost of fuel is less than what it was when my contract began or was renewed?

-A: Our service rates contemplate a $.95/gallon baseline fuel rate, which we selected when we first implemented a fuel surcharge.
-Given ever changing fuel prices, the fact that we have many existing customers and are constantly renewing existing customers and adding new customers, we believe employing a fuel surcharge that uses a common baseline rate for the company’s customers is the best approach, as it results in a uniform fuel surcharge that can be calculated by our customers by referring to the WM Collection Fuel Surcharge Table or WM Disposal Fuel Surcharge.
+A: Our fuel surcharge uses a $.95/gallon baseline diesel rate, regardless of when a customer’s contract begins or renews.
+We believe employing a fuel surcharge that uses a common baseline rate for the company’s customers is the best approach, as it results in a uniform fuel surcharge that can be calculated by our customers by referring to the WM Collection Fuel Surcharge Table or WM Disposal Fuel Surcharge.

 Q: What does the environmental charge component cover?

 A: The environmental charge component is our charge that we attribute to our overall company-wide costs to operate our business in a safe and environmentally responsible manner and to achieve an acceptable operating margin.
 This environmental charge is not specifically tied to the environmental compliance or other costs to service each individual customer account, but to overall environmentally related costs to service all Waste Management customers and to achieve an acceptable margin.
-Our environmentally related costs include, among other things, landfill cover material, engineering, testing and maintenance in our landfills and waste-to-energy facilities.
-In our collection operations these costs include such things as the disposal of tires, batteries, oils and fluids and the monitoring and management of vehicle emissions.
+Our environmentally related costs include, among other things, landfill cover material, engineering, testing and maintenance in our landfills facilities.
+In our collection operations, these costs include such things as the disposal of tires, batteries, oils and fluids and the monitoring and management of vehicle emissions.
 The environmental charge percentage will not fluctuate each month; however, the percentage may be changed periodically if there is a business determination that warrants a change.

-Q: Did the environmental charge component recently increase?
+Q: Did the environmental charge component recenlty increase?

 Regulatory Cost Recovery Charge